Cray-HPE/docs-csm/operations/UAS_user_and_admin_topics/Delete_a_UAI_Image_Registration.md

 ncn-m001-pit# cray uas admin config images delete IMAGE_ID
 ```

-`IMAGE_ID` is the image ID of the UAI image registeration being removed from UAS.
+`IMAGE_ID` is the image ID of the UAI image registration being removed from UAS.

 For example: